leonnoel/js-installfest/README.md

 - Create a basic website using HTML and CSS

 > Note: We won't be covering HTML and CSS in this course.
-If students need review material, we recommend that they work through [Dash](https://dash.generalassemb.ly/projects). **It is strongly recommended that students have a working knowledge of HTML and CSS before beginning this course.**

 ---
 <a name="opening"></a>